a “point absorber” system

 A buoy absorbs the vertical motion of ocean waves.
 It floats around a column fixed to the seabed, captures and transfers the kinetic energy of the waves to electric linear generators.
 The modular nature of the system emphasizes safety and reliability, maintenance and performance, as well as survivability in extreme weather.

-A 1:20 scaled model of the device has been tested in a wave tank, at DGA Hydrodynamics (Rouen, France), confirming previous CFD yield calculations: in sea state conditions typical of the French Atlantic, the load factor achieved is 25%, which can be enhanced to 30% using a proprietary “latching” system.
-The new generation equipment should improve the performance even further.
+A 1:20th scaled model of the device has been tested in a wave tank at DGA Hydrodynamics (Rouen, France), confirming previous CFD yield calculation by independant hydrodynamics expertdin sea state conditions typical of the french atlantic arc.
+The load factor can be enhanced further by means of proprietary « latching » system.
+The new generation of linear generators should improve the performance even more.

 state of the art

 The economic viability of a wave energy converter (WEC) depends largely on its power take-off system (PTO).
 Active control of the PTO is necessary in order to maximize power capture across the wide range of sea-states encountered offshore and, can also improve survivability.

 As developer of an innovative WEC design made of several proven modular components and, ultimately integrator of a complete marine energy WEC, Hydrocap has made its primary goal to design SEACAP around the most reliable and efficient components, contributing to bring to market a new step change generation of PTO.
 The economics of the system are directly proportional to the efficiency of the conversion process and the type of generators used (see below).

 schematic of energy conversion

 After analysis of numerous options, available, or in development, the solution retained by Hydrocap team has been a new type of direct-drive linear azymutal switch-reluctance electric generator.

 The second generation is currently developed within SEA-TITAN, a European H2020 funded project started in april 2018, in which Hydrocap is a collaborative partner, together with leading European actors of the electrical and marine energy sector.